emscripten-core/emscripten-fastcomp/docs/PNaClLangRef.rst

 `LLVM LangRef: Volatile Memory Accesses <LangRef.html#volatile>`_

 PNaCl bitcode does not support volatile memory accesses.
 The ``volatile`` attribute on loads and stores is not supported.
 See the `PNaCl Developer's Guide <PNaClDeveloperGuide.html>`_ for more details.

 Memory Model for Concurrent Operations
 --------------------------------------

-`LLVM LangRef: Memory Model for Concurrent Operations <LangRef.html#memmodel>`_
+`LLVM LangRef: Memory Model for Concurrent Operations
+<LangRef.html#memmodel>`_

 See the `PNaCl Developer's Guide <PNaClDeveloperGuide.html>`_ for more details.

 Atomic Memory Ordering Constraints
 ----------------------------------

 `LLVM LangRef: Atomic Memory Ordering Constraints <LangRef.html#ordering>`_

 PNaCl bitcode currently supports sequential consistency only, through its `atomic intrinsics`_.
-See the
+See the `PNaCl Developer's Guide
-`PNaCl Developer's Guide <PNaClDeveloperGuide.html>`_ for more details.
+<PNaClDeveloperGuide.html>`_ for more details.

+The integer values for memory ordering constraints are in ``"llvm/IR/NaClAtomicIntrinsics.h"``.

 Fast-Math Flags
 ---------------